-Over the past few years, the YJFL has invested heavily in ensuring our game is safer, and that includes introducing qualified medics at every YJFL game, engaging with independent experts and conducting research studies.
+Over the past few years, the YJFL has invested heavily in ensuring our game is safer, and that includes introducing qualified medics at many YJFL game, engaging with independent experts and conducting research studies.
 One of the main focuses has been head injuries and concussion.

 About the YJFL’s Concussion Protocol

-- The YJFL Injury Protocol for 2021 will be as follows:
+The YJFL Injury Protocol for 2022 will be as follows:

 - Club trainers to follow AFL protocols and use the HeadCheck App which is also available free for parents and others.